 - Report unauthorized financial transactions to your bank, credit card company, and the police as soon as you detect them.

 - Review a copy of your credit report at least once each year.
 You can apply for a free credit report yearly at www.annualcreditreport.com.
 Notify the credit bureau in writing of any questionable entries and follow through until they are explained or removed.

 If You Are a Victim of Identity Theft

-There are several steps you should immediately take if you feel your identity has been stolen or used without your permission.
-Most credit card companies will not hold you responsible for charges made by a thief, but you need to act quickly.
+If you think your identity has been stolen or used without your permission you need to act quickly.

 - For any accounts that have been fraudulently opened or accessed, contact the security departments of the appropriate creditors or financial institutions, and explain what happened.
 Close these accounts.
 Put passwords on any new accounts you open.

-- Contact the fraud departments of each of the three major credit bureaus (Equifax, Experian, and Trans Union) and report that your identity has been stolen.
+- Contact the fraud departments of each of the three major credit bureaus and report that your identity has been stolen.
 Ask that a "fraud alert" be placed on your file and that no new credit be granted without your approval.
 Here are the numbers for reporting fraud:

 - Equifax — 1-800-525-6285

 - Contact your local police department or sheriff's office to file a report.
 Under Florida law, the report may be filed in the location in which the offense occurred, or the city or county in which you reside.
 When you file the report, provide as much documentation as possible, including copies of debt collection letters, credit reports, and your notarized ID Theft Affidavit.

 - File a complaint with the Federal Trade Commission (FTC) by calling the ID Theft Hotline: 1-877-IDTHEFT (1-877-438-4338)